elastic/kibana/x-pack/plugins/notifications/server/service/README.md

 There are two interfaces that are important from this package. `NotificationService`, which is exposed as a singleton from the plugin: `server.plugins.notifications.notificationService`.
-And `Action`, which provides an abstract Javascript `class` to implement new `Action`s.
+And `Action`, which provides an abstract JavaScript `class` to implement new `Action`s.

 ### NotificationService Interface